The 12 Archetypes

 The Rebel leader organizes rebellion, leading others to defy authority

-6 The Lover
+6 The Lover, The Sensualist

 Goals: